 The Governing Board (Conseil d'Administration) works closely with the Director and Senior Leadership Team and oversees a number of aspects relating to the management of the British Section Parent Association (BSPA), notably Finance, Human Resources (HR) and Strategy.
 There are two standing sub-committees (Finance and HR) and working groups are established to deal with other areas of strategic development as necessary e.g. communications.
 Officially known as the Conseil d'Administration de l'Association des Parents d'Elèves de la Section Britannique du Lycée International, the Governing Board is made up of an elected committee of British Section parents (parent governors).
 For the past couple of years, the Board and Director have also benefitted from the experience of a former Headteacher who joins the Board as an independent governor on a voluntary basis.
-The Governing Board meets once each term, and minutes of the meetings are published within the parents' portal of the website.
+The Governing Board meets once each term, please click here to consult the minutes of the meetings.

 British Section Parents Association